BlueBrain/Search/docs/source/faq.rst

 This section describes how to handle common issues.

-MySQL encoding issues
+MySQL encoding issue
 ---------------------

-When interacting in Python with the MySQL database, using SQLAlchemy and the MySQL driver :code:`mysqldb`, one might ran into the following issue when retrieving columns with text:
+When interacting in Python with the MySQL database, using SQLAlchemy and the MySQL driver :code:`mysqldb`, one might run into the following error when retrieving columns with text:

 .. code-block:: bash